Andy Harris (politician): Redistricting

 Harris supports using independent redistricting commissions to draw redistricting plans for federal offices, calling it the "biggest thing you could do to increase cooperation between the two parties".
 He has described himself as a beneficiary of gerrymandering, pointing to the 1st district's configuration as having been carved out to elect a Republican to Congress and get more Democrats elected elsewhere in Maryland.
 During his time in the Maryland Senate, Harris sought to pass legislation requiring Maryland to use an independent commission to redraw its districts.

 During the 2020 redistricting cycle, the Maryland General Assembly redrew Maryland's congressional districts to make Maryland's 1st congressional district more competitive for Democrats by redrawing the 1st district from one that voted for Trump by 20 points to one where Biden slightly won in 2020, an effort that Harris opposed.
 He instead supported the maps drawn by Governor Larry Hogan's Maryland Citizens Redistricting Commission, an independent redistricting commission made up of three Democrats, Republicans, and Independent voters.
 In March 2022, Judge Lynne A. Battaglia struck down the Maryland General Assembly's new congressional districts as an "extreme partisan gerrymander", prompting legislators to pass a new congressional map that undid changes to make the 1st district more competitive.

-In August 2025, amid Republican efforts to redraw Texas's congressional districts to gain five congressional seats in the 2026 United States House of Representatives elections, Harris supported redrawing Maryland's congressional district to make his district more favorable for Democrats, predicting that the map passed by the Democratic-controlled Maryland General Assembly would be overturned by the courts and result in more Republican members in Maryland's congressional delegation.
+In August 2025, amid Republican efforts to redraw Texas's congressional districts to gain five congressional seats in the 2026 United States House of Representatives elections, Harris challenged the Maryland General Assembly to redraw Maryland's congressional districts to make his district more favorable for Democrats, predicting that the map passed by the Democratic-controlled Maryland General Assembly would be overturned by the courts and result in more Republican members in Maryland's congressional delegation.
 After Governor Wes Moore said that he was considering doing so, Harris called the potential gerrymander "the most un-bipartisan thing you could do" and said that he was weighing his legal options against any new maps.
+In September 2026, after the Maryland General Assembly passed Question 3—which would exempt Maryland's congressional districts from guidelines in the Constitution of Maryland that require legislative districts to respect natural boundaries and the boundaries of political subdivisions if approved by voters—Harris criticized mid-decade redistricting as a "bad idea" that would hurt democracy.